GSA/digitalgov.gov/content/posts/2016-07-21-confirming-the-cancellation-a-vha-ab-testing-quick-study.md

 After the tasks, the participants re-examined all six of the mockups and ordered them from easiest (1) to hardest (6).

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/600-x-444-AB-Quick-Study-FIgure9.jpg" alt="Figure 9: Average Ranking out of 6 (one being the easiest, and 6 being the most difficult)." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/600-x-444-AB-Quick-Study-FIgure9.jpg" alt="Figure 9: Average Ranking out of 6 (one being the easiest, and 6 being the most difficult)." %}

 <p style="text-align: center">
   <i>Figure 9: Average Ranking out of 6<br /> </i><i>(one being the easiest, and six being the most difficult)</i>